iainbryson/iainbryson.github.io/_posts/2015-03-21-expense-visualization.md

 Object {1: "Cambodia", 2: "2/16/2015", 3: "=D3*VLOOKUP(E3, ExchangeRate!R3C1:R11C2 ,2,FALSE)", 4: 30, 5: "USD", 6: "Cambodia tourist visa", 7: "Miscellaneous"}
 ```

-These hashmaps don't work so well with `d3.js`'s array-focused data formats.
+These hashmaps don't work so well with `d3.js`'s array-focused data model.

 So the munging code takes the hashmaps, finds the header row then generates all the data rows as an array of hashmaps of `category : value`.